ESRC Impact Acceleration Account (IAA) Project Co-Creation Fund Award

 Dr James Griffin

-Dr Griffin, in conjunction with staff from Exeter, Sussex, Nottingham Ningbo (China), SLM (Singapore) and CUPL (Beijing, China) was funded by the AHRC China Digital Copyright and IP Law Research Centre to investigate digital licensing of 3D printed content (£95,709) as cited by the Minister for Intellectual Property.
+Dr Griffin, in conjunction with staff from Exeter, Durham, Sussex, Nottingham Ningbo (China), SLM (Singapore) and CUPL (Beijing, China) was funded by the AHRC China Digital Copyright and IP Law Research Centre to investigate digital licensing of 3D printed content as cited by the Minister for Intellectual Property.
 This work was being carried out with BILETA (www.bileta.ac.uk).
 Dr Griffin was also funded by the EPSRC/ESRC with colleagues from Sussex, Swansea and Loughborough to look into 3D printing and RDM (c.£57,000).
 Dr Griffin has previously carried out funded research into copyright reform for BILETA, and into the role of the Digital Copyright Exchange for the SLS.
-Total research funding stands at £182,444.
-He is also adminstering the annual BILETA £5000 Google travel fund for PhD students.
+Dr Griffin obtained his PhD from Bristol University, who kindly awarded him an annual scholarship and also a GTA position, without which his academic career would not have been possible.

 He has provided advice to Guangzhou IP Office, and in the UK has acted as an advisor regarding protection of digital systems in electronic warfare.
 He has also written a Home Office report.
 He is currently the treasurer of BILETA, and is a member of the SLS Council.
-He also acts as the book editor for EJLT (www.ejlt.org).
+He also acts as Associate Editor for IRLCT and is the book editor for EJLT.
 He has featured in the international press for his research.
 Dr Griffin is also the Director for the link between the Chinese University of Politics and Law, Beijing, and the School of Law, and has helped develop the relationships and placements in Beijing & Shanghai law firms for law school students.
-He is also responsible for visiting academic positions, as well as being the representative for the library.
-Requests concerning these areas may be addressed to Dr Griffin.
-He acts as the Law lead in the AHRC SWWDTP doctoral college.
-Dr Griffin has also acted as external examiner at the University of Liverpool, the University of Northumbria and Sheffield Hallam University.
-He currently acts as external examiner at Queen Mary (London), Anglia Ruskin Cambridge, and Bristol University.
+He is the representative for the library - requests may be addressed to Dr Griffin.
+He acts as the Law lead in the ESRC SWDTP doctoral college.
+Dr Griffin has also acted as external examiner at the University of Liverpool, the University of Northumbria, Sheffield Hallam University, Queen Mary, Anglia Ruskin Cambridge, and Bristol University.